hhl/sddm-theme-hhl/README.md

  Current=<your choise>
 ```
 In kf5/plasma you can use the sddm-kcm module ( kde-config-sddm) to choose via systemsettings the sddm-theme of your wishes.

+ For debian/unstable aka sid I have made for the sddm-theme-2001 a debian package!

+ You can download it from [here](https://github.com/hhl/sddm-theme-hhl/tree/master/debian-unstable/sddm-theme-2001 "dowload 2001")

+ The other themes will follow, but it needs its time!

 ---